Car-free movement: Definitions and types

-Vauban
+Vauban, Germany

 Vauban, Freiburg, Germany is according to this definition, the largest car-free development in Europe, with over 5,000 residents.
 Whether it can be considered car-free is open to debate: many local people prefer the term "stellplatzfrei" – literally "free from parking spaces" to describe the traffic management system there.
 Vehicles are allowed down the residential streets at walking pace to pick up and deliver but not to park, although there are frequent infractions.
 Residents of the stellplatzfrei areas must sign an annual declaration stating whether they own a car or not.
 Car owners must purchase a place in one of the multi-storey car parks on the periphery, run by a council-owned company.
 The cost of these spaces – €17,500 in 2006, plus a monthly fee – acts as a disincentive to car ownership.

 Limited access type

 The more common form of car free development involves some sort of physical barrier, which prevents motor vehicles from penetrating into a car-free center.

 Melia et al. describe this as the "Limited Access" type.

 In some cases such as Stellwerk 60 in Cologne, there is a removable barrier, controlled by a residents' organizations.
 In others cases, such as in Waterwijk, vehicular access is only available from the exterior.